emsec/EK_feistel/README.md

 There are offline installers as well which are not asking for registration when the computer is disconnected (e.g. flight mode), but then all requirements need to be set up manually.
 Qt-Creator depends on Qt, C++, Perl, Python and Ruby.
 Offline installer can be found [here](https://www.qt.io/offline-installers).

-Advanced and experienced macOs user can install Qt-Creator using the homebrew [formulae](https://formulae.brew.sh/cask/qt-creator).
+Advanced and experienced macOS user can install Qt-Creator using the homebrew [formulae](https://formulae.brew.sh/cask/qt-creator).
 Some dependencies have to be setup manually unless you do the registration thing mentioned above.

 When asked for the Qt-Version go for 5.15.
 It might be possible that the app runs under Qt6 as well, but this is completely untested.